AntoineWisd/Lego-challenge/README.md

 ## Conclusion:

+This is still a preliminary work as i did not manage to finalize the entire work prior the submission date.
 This is my approach for detecting Sybil addresses on the Ethereum blockchain using autonomous Legos.
-I have described the different Legos that I have designed for evaluating Ethereum addresses, as well as how I have combined them into a global detection pipeline.
+I have described the different Legos for evaluating Ethereum addresses, as well as how I have combined them into a global detection pipeline.
 I believe that this approach can be used to improve the security of blockchain-based systems.